 Massachusetts is in Phase 3 of a 4-Phase reopening, and Phase 4 will only be considered when there is a vaccine.
 Under Phase 3 guidelines, events are limited to 25 people indoors and 50 people outdoors.
 Learn more about MA’s reopening plans at mass.gov/reopening.

-We are not sure.
+Street performers are not permitted on the Essex Street Pedestrian Mall this year.
 Street performers need to follow the state’s performance venue guidelines, which require there to be 25 ft. between the performers and the closest audience member and 6 ft. between each party, in addition to the limits on gathering sizes of 25 people indoors and 50 people outdoors.
-Street performers will not be in their usual locations on Essex Street due to spacing requirements, and at this time we have not heard plans for them to be located elsewhere.
 The Haunted Happenings Marketplace, which has gone virtual this year, has listings for Salem’s street performers and you can find updates from them there.

 While this year’s events have been cancelled, many museums and attractions are family-friendly.
 You may want to consider Salem Kids Tour, Mahi Cruises’ Haunted Happenings Harbor Cruises, Salem Maritime National Historic Site (grounds/exteriors only), and Salem Trolley.

 Where can I find visitor information?